The steps you need to take in the face of infection.

 - Look for removal instructions specific to the malware you have, if possible.

-- Give up: backup, reformat, and reinstall everything from scratch.
+- If unsuccessful, give up: back up, reformat, and reinstall everything from scratch.

 A word about prevention